 Home → Parks → Orchard

-Heatherton s.106 funds enabled the creation of a natural pond with wildlife and visitor facilities and also a cycle route through to Oaklands Ave.
+Heatherton s.106 funds enabled also the creation of a natural pond for wildlife and with facilities for visitors.

 © Friends of Littleover Parks 2019